yohasebe/monadic-chat-cli/README.md

 <img src="https://user-images.githubusercontent.com/18207/224493072-9720b341-c70d-43b9-b996-ba7e9a7a6806.gif" width="900" />
 </p>

-> **Note**
+> **Warning**
-> This software is *under active development*, and the latest version may behave slightly differently than this documentation.
-The specifications may change in the future.
+> This software is *under active development*.
+It may be unstable, and the latest version may behave slightly differently than this document.
+Also, specifications may change in the future.

 ## Table of Contents